-In this part of the lesson, you will learn how to develop story outlines into readable stories.
-This is a piece of guided composition.
+is a piece of guided composition.
 You will be required to develop a story from a given outline of 3-4 lines.
 The outline shall consist of brief hints regarding the beginning, middle and end of the story.
 The length of the story shall be 150-200 words.
 Let us start with a story you read during your school days.
-The following may be regarded as a sample outline:

--A group of mice live happily_the farm's cat is too old and lazy a new cat arrives young and a keen hunter_mice start disappearing.

-The mice have a meeting_proposes a plan to tie a bell around the cat's neck.
-All the mice agree great plan_none of them wants to take on the task.

-(Based on Aesop's -Belling the Catl)

-Can you develop a story based on the outline?
+The following may be regarded as a sample outline: "A group of mice live happily the farm's cat is too old and lazy a new cat arrives young and a keen hunter mice start disappearing.
+The mice have a meeting proposes a plan to tie a bell around the cat's neck.
+All the mice agree great plan none of them wants to take on the task."
+(Based on Aesop's "Belling the Cat") Can you develop a story based on the outline?
 To make the narrative more interesting, use your imagination.
 Remember that a story should be organized in such a manner so as to sustain the curiosity of the reader to know what happens next.
 You should write it in a simple and lucid manner.
 A good story leaves a lasting impression.
 Let us study some more story outlines and their respective expanded stories from Aesop's Fables (translated by George Fyler Townsend).
 Study the following examples carefully:

+In this part of the lesson, you will learn how to develop story outlines into readable stories.
+This

-A LION------Mouse running over his face-----caught him and was about to kill-----------Mouse requested for kindness and promised to pay back ------ Lion showed mercy------- Lion caught by some hunters------ Mouse gnawed the rope with his teeth, and set him free.
+A LIONMouse running over his facecaught him and was about to kill Mouse requested for kindness and promised to pay backLion showed mercy- Lion caught by some hunters Mouse gnawed the rope with his teeth, and set him free.
 Expanded Story